awslabs/graphstorm/examples/graph_prediction/README.md

 as the representation of this subgraph to perform graph-level prediction tasks.
 The `super-node` method help us to turn a graph prediction task into a node prediction task.

-In this example, we demonstrate how to process the common graph property prediction dataset (the [OGBG datasets](https://ogb.stanford.edu/docs/graphprop/)) into the `super-node` format graph data.
+In this example, we demonstrate how to process a common graph property prediction dataset (the [OGBG datasets](https://ogb.stanford.edu/docs/graphprop/)) into the `super-node` format graph data.
 And then we can leverage GraphStorm's graph construciton and model trainig CLIs to perform `super node` prediction for graph predicition tasks.